Industry Solutions

 What essential features ensure soft-pull APIs deliver instant decisions?

-Sub‑second response times, bureau plus alternative data coverage, built‑in identity/fraud checks, explainable rules, and reliable, secure API operations.
+Response times under 2 seconds, bureau plus alternative data coverage, built‑in identity/fraud checks, explainable rules, and reliable, secure API operations.

 How can lenders integrate soft-pull APIs for real-time credit offers?